 You will complete three pieces of coursework and one, one-hour exam in two years.
-You can sit the exam in January of Year 11.
+You can sit the exam in January of Year 10 and have an option to resit in the summer of Year 10.

 The design of this external assessment ensures that there is sufficient stretch and challenge, enabling the assessment of knowledge and understanding at the end of the learning period.
 The full award from this qualification is graded as Pass, Merit or Distinction.